IBM-Cloud/hackathon-prep-material/README.md

 ## Stuck?
 Need help?

+Make sure to [search the Bluemix docs][bluemixdocs_url] first.

+Still stuck?
 Head on over to stackoverflow.com and make sure to tag your question with "bluemix".
 [Here is a direct link.][stackoverflow_url]

 ## Inspiring examples